 From mind-blowing factual works to eye opening fiction and even a few timeless classics, put your reading glasses on and add these prime publications to your to-read list.

-Emotional Female by Yumiko Kadota
+By Yumiko Kadota

 First-time author Yumiko Kadota entered the literary scene with a bang and we’re very impressed.
 Her debut book is an autobiographical account of a young woman navigating the grueling and male-dominated world of training as a surgeon in an Australian public hospital.
 Emotional Female takes the reader on a rollercoaster ride from ambition to dedication, exploitation and eventual burnout.
 This book is the definition of the power of vulnerability and what can happen when a woman speaks up to create systemic change.
 Read it here.

-Women and Leadership by Julia Gillard and Ngozi Okonjo-Iweala
+By Julia Gillard and Ngozi Okonjo-Iweala

 What is different for women who lead?
 Turns out, a LOT.
 Julia Gillard and Ngozi Okonjo-Iweala set out to answer this loaded question in Women and Leadership, a brilliant non-fiction work where the co-authors draw from their experiences in the thick of political, economical and not-for-profit leadership.
 Prepare to be inspired by the profound lessons from some of the world’s most prominent female leaders, including Hillary Clinton and Jacinda Ardern, who were interviewed for the book.
 Read it here.

-After Story by Larissa Behrendt
+By Larissa Behrendt

 A cross-continental story of literature, loss and female bonds?
 Sign us up!
 Jasmine, a young indigenous lawyer, takes her mother Della on an overseas trip of a lifetime with the hopes of bringing them closer together, 25 years after the tragic disappearance of her older sister.
 The second non-fiction work by Behrendt is a story all about mother-daughter relationships and healing from the past, with nods to the very best of English literature sprinkled in.
 Literature nerds, this one is not to be missed.
 Read it here.

-Witness by Louise Milligan
+By Louise Milligan

 Masterful, earth-shattering and deeply troubling—all words that come to mind when reading Witness, the second non-fiction work by award-winning journalist Louise Milligan.
 Having spent five years deep-diving into high-profile child abuse and sexual assault cases in the Australian legal system, Milligan reveals a devastating reality that we just can’t (and shouldn’t) turn away from.
 Truly a must-read, Witness is both a gut-wrenching expose and a powerful call to change to bring justice to victims.
 Read it here.